pwtail/readme/README.md

 **Does sqlalchemy use the same approach?**

-No it doesn't. sqlalchemy only uses the greenlet trick internally, while we open it to the developer. sqlalchemy provides an async API, while we provide a sync-looking API that uses async I/O under he hood.
+No it doesn't. sqlalchemy only uses the greenlet trick internally, while we open it up to the developer. sqlalchemy provides an async API, while we provide a sync-looking API that uses async I/O under he hood.

 **Issues/cons**